Codeception/codeception.github.com/_posts/2013-02-28-codeception-1-5-5-roadmap.markdown

 ?>
 {% endhighlight %}

+This feature required to rework some core classes (like Step and TestCase and Scenario) but hopefully we simplified our code.

 ### Bugfixes

 * `acceptPopup` with Selenium 2 does not trigger Exception any more
-* error handling was improved to skip blocked alerts, `@` yet to throw `ErrorException` for notices, warnings, errors.
+* error handling was improved to skip blocked with `@` alerts, yet to throw `ErrorException` for notices, warnings, errors.
 * ZombieJS configuration was fixed.
 Now the `url` parameter is required to specify app's local url.
 * REST `seeStatusCodeIs` method works correctly with Symfony2 now.